Effective: 25 May 2018

 We do not knowingly collect personally identifiable information from anyone below the age of 16.
 If you are a parent, guardian or other person and you are aware that a person below the age of 16 for which you are legally responsible has provided us with personal data, please contact us at firstname.lastname@example.org granting us specific permission or requesting removal of this information; see also Section 10 below.
 If we become aware that we have collected personal data from anyone below the age of 16 without suitable consent, we will take immediate steps to remove that information from our systems.

 The General Data Protection Regulation (GDPR) (EU) 2016/679 is a regulation in EU law on data protection and privacy for all individuals within both the European Union and the wider European Economic Area.
 GDPR came into force on the 24 May 2016 and its provisions became directly applicable in all member states on the 25 May 2018.
-It is likely that the UK will still have to comply with GDPR even if it exits the EU as currently anticipated.
 The Data Protection Act 2018 (DPA 2018) sets out the framework for data protection law in the UK.
-It sits alongside the GDPR, and tailors how the GDPR applies in the UK.
+It sits alongside the GDPR, and tailors how GDPR applies in the UK.
 DPA 2018 updates and replaces the Data Protection Act 1998 and came into effect on the 25 May 2018.

-Oxquant seeks to maintain GDPR compliance at all times in terms of your personal data, data accountability and management, your rights in terms of control of the data that we hold and to seek explicit consent from you to use your data where this is required.
+Oxquant seeks to maintain compliance with UK data protection rules at all times in terms of your personal data, data accountability and management, your rights in terms of control of the data that we hold and to seek explicit consent from you to use your data where this is required.
 As part of this process, we review policies regularly including this one for effectiveness, changes in the handling of data and changes to the state of affairs of other countries in which your data may reside.

 Oxquant Consulting Limited is registered under the Data Protection Act 2018 as a data controller (ZA303966).